Nutrition

 The ladder on the left has rungs that are a foot apart.

-The ladder on the left has runs that are 10 feet apart.
+The ladder on the right has rungs that are 10 feet apart.

 The ladder on the left has a person three-quarters of the way up with a big smile on their face.